oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

     </copy>
     ```

-8. Start the database intance and exit.
+8. Start the database instaance and exit.

     ```
     <copy>